I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicegetdevicepowerpolicystate.md

 The <b>WdfDeviceGetDevicePowerPolicyState</b> method returns a meaningful value only if it is called from within the callback functions that the driver registers when it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetpowerpolicyeventcallbacks.md">WdfDeviceInitSetPowerPolicyEventCallbacks</a>.

-The following code example obtains the current state of the framework's power policy state machine for a specified device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |